 Staying on the theme of British cuisine, another exceptional pick from the endless list of restaurants in Mayfair is Corrigan’s Mayfair.
 Although focusing on quintessentially British dishes, this eatery also incorporates Irish cuisine into the mix.

-With Irish born Richard Corrigan as head chef, the menu is a blend between down-to-earth ‘real -back home-cooking’ and luxurious refinement.
+With Irish-born Richard Corrigan as head chef, the menu is a blend between down-to-earth ‘real -back home-cooking and luxurious refinement.
 This theme has been pulled through to the decor as well.
-It is a place where the countryside meets country club.
+It is a place where the countryside meets country clubs.
 A homely yet elegant space that feels welcoming and warm from the moment you set foot through the doors.

 10 Shepherd Market, Mayfair, London W1J 7QF

 This small and intimate restaurant is the ultimate spot for a romantic date.
 With a limited number of seating available, warm green and dark red tones create a cosy atmosphere that will make you forget you are in the heart of London altogether.